Brian Massumi: Philosophy of experience

 The concept of mutual inclusion in bare activity has consequences for the theory of perception.
 It focuses the theory of perception on the interfusion of the senses (cross-modal relay or synesthesia) and "amodal perception" (experience that is not in any particular sense mode and is in that sense "abstract").
-Massumi ties amodal perception to the "proprioceptive" experience of movement perception, and argues that the experience of movement is primary in relation to objects.
+Massumi ties amodal perception to the "proprioceptive" experience of movement perception, and argues that the experience of movement is primarily in relation to objects.

 Massumi's emphasis on amodal perception gives modes of abstraction ("nonsensuous perception") a direct role in the emergence of experience.
 This troubles the distinction between the concrete and the abstract.
 Massumi analyzes the constitutive role of abstract dimensions of reality in terms of the "reality of the virtual," expanding on Bergson's theory of the virtual as reinterpreted by Deleuze.
 He argues that the virtual, paradoxically, is itself actualized, in the form of a supplement of experience that he calls a "semblance."
 A semblance in Massumi's vocabulary is the direct experience of the abstract "dynamic form" of an event.
 It carries a sense of vitality ("vitality affect") uniquely associated with the event.
-This supplementation of sensuous experience constitutes a "surplus-value of life."
+This supplementation of sensuous experience constitutes a "surplus value of life."

 Massumi's theories reject representational accounts of thought and perception, as well as any mind/body dualism.
 The latter is replaced by the integral event of "bodying," coinciding with the "movement of thought."
 His emphasis on the nonconsciousness of the field of experience challenges the model of cognition in favor of a theory of "direct perception."
 Direct perception, in his account, is performative and emergent.
 It expresses and transmits affective powers that exceed cognitive apprehension.
 Direct perception, or "pure" experience, is nevertheless addressable in a mode of awareness Massumi calls "thinking-feeling" (an embodied "affective attunement" to relation and potential that he glosses in terms of Peirce's logical category of abduction).

-Massumi argues that affect and direct perception are not confined within a human subject, but are "transindividual" and spread across the "nature–culture continuum."
+Massumi argues that affect and direct perception are not confined to a human subject, but are "transindividual" and spread across the "nature–culture continuum."
 This qualifies his thought as a variety of panexperientialism, and distances it from phenomenology.
 In this connection, he has characterized his thought as an "extreme realism," by which he means a philosophy asserting the ultimate reality of qualities of experience, conceived as irreducible to either subjective qualia or objective properties, and as defying quantification.